Nexmo/nexmo-developer/_documentation/concepts/guides/signing-messages.md

 ---
-title: Signing requests
+title: Signing messages
 description: Add an extra layer of security by sending and receiving signed requests.
 navigation_weight: 4
 ---

-# Signing requests
+# Signing Messages

-Signatures validate the authenticity of the person who interacts with Nexmo.
+You can use signatures with Nexmo when both sending and receiving SMS messages.
+When sending, you generate a signature to send with your message.
+When receiving, the incoming webhook will include the signature and all the fields you need to generate the signature in your application to verify that the two signatures match.

 You use a signature to: